 3. Wawel Castle

 Another part of the Historic Center of Krakow UNESCO World Heritage site, this castle was built in the 14th century by the command of King Casimir III the Great.
-It’s one of the biggest castles in Poland and represents a lot of different architectural periods, with medieval, renaissance and baroque buildings based around an Italian-style courtyard.
+It’s one of the biggest castles in Poland and represents a lot of different architectural periods, with medieval, renaissance, and baroque buildings based around an Italian-style courtyard.

-The crazy patchwork of buildings make Wawel Castle the perfect sight for an architecture buff, but also the castle hosts a museum with a great selection of Italian Renaissance paintings and the largest collection of Ottoman tents in Europe.
+The crazy patchwork of buildings makes Wawel Castle the perfect sight for an architecture buff, but also the castle hosts a museum with a great selection of Italian Renaissance paintings and the largest collection of Ottoman tents in Europe.
 Combined with arms and armor, ceramics, sculpture, and a tapestry collection, you can easily spend a few hours in here – days if you’re a real lover of history!

 4. Wieliczka Salt Mine